 - Participation in an Enrichment Program that includes a course that runs through the academic year and is delivered via distance technology and face-to-face meetings

 - Mentorship by Consortium faculty from universities across the country and across disability areas

 - Sponsored travel to and attendance at 1 – 2 required NLCSD meetings per year.

-NLCSD Scholars will be required to:
+NLCSD Scholars are required to:

 - Be admitted to a Consortium university as well as NLCSD